Visit this page to view

 Telling The Stories of Those Too Often Ignored

-Throughout the past five years I have met many people, now friends, who for various reasons are, or were, homeless.
+Throughout the past six years I have met many people, now friends, who for various reasons are, or were, homeless.

 Antonio, slept on a park bench and was beaten, had his teeth kicked out, for no other reason than his choice to sleep outdoors.
 He is a small, gentle man who has a phobia about enclosed spaces.